Usage

 kubectl edit hostdisks "<HOSTDISK NAME>"

-- In spec.format.filesystem.type set name of the filesystem you want to use to format disk:
+set name of the filesystem you want to use to format disk:[...] spec: format: filesystem: type: xfs

 Multiple disk formatting

-You can format all disks with xfs
+Use the provided script to format all detected disks with xfs

 kubectl get hostdisks.hostdisk.sarkan.io | grep -v NAME | cut -d " " -f 1 | while IFS= read -r DISK; do kubectl patch hostdisks.hostdisk.sarkan.io $DISK --type merge -p "{\"spec\":{\"format\":{\"filesystem\": {\"type\": \"xfs\"}}}}"; done